Maxwell Street

 Maxwell Street is an east–west street in Chicago, Illinois, that intersects with Halsted Street just south of Roosevelt Road.
 It runs at 1330 South in the numbering system running from 500 West to 1126 West.
 The Maxwell Street neighborhood is considered part of the Near West Side and is one of the city's oldest residential districts.
-It is the location of the celebrated Maxwell Street Market and the birthplace of Chicago blues and the "Maxwell Street Polish", a sausage sandwich.
-A large portion of the area is part of the campus of the University of Illinois at Chicago (UIC) and a private housing development sponsored by the university.
+It is the location of the celebrated Maxwell Street Market (sometimes known as "Jew Town") and the birthplace of Chicago blues and the "Maxwell Street Polish", a sausage sandwich.
+A large portion of the area is part of the campus of the University of Illinois at Chicago and a private housing development sponsored by the university.